ailequal/dotfiles/linux/README.md

 9. [extra packages](#extra-packages)
 10. [dotfiles](#dotfiles)

-### install popos
+### install linux

-[Download](https://pop.system76.com) and install Pop!_OS on your machine, set your username, hostname, password and so on.
+Download your distro of choice and install it on your machine (I'll use a Debian based one as reference).
+Set your username, hostname, password and so on.

 ### update everything